 Arrangements are under the care of Koch Funeral Home, State College.
 Online condolences and signing of the guest book may be done at www.kochfuneralhome.com.

-To send flowers to the family of Jane Kantner, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Jane Kantner, please visit Tribute Store

 There are no events scheduled.
 You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Jane Kantner.